Resource Center

 Cargo Insurance

 By Sergio Laos, ARM, CMIP Companies involved in the logistics and supply chain industries are all too familiar with the disruption and damage hurricanes cause, including damage to their facilities, equipment, and to a client’s cargo.
 You cannot control where a storm may land, but you can control the financial impact to your business.
-Hurricane […]
+Hurricane season is fast approaching.
+Now is the time to ensure your emergency management and business continuity plan is ready to activate and to speak with your insurance broker to verify that your plan and your insurance program are aligned.
+Equally important is to speak with […]

 Millions of goods are stuck on container ships waiting for a space to be unloaded at U.S. ports or to be hauled away in trucks, leading to massive traffic jams and supply chain bottlenecks.
-While short- and long-term solutions to rectify the various challenges are being discussed, it’s important for LSPs, cargo owners, warehouse operators and […]
+While short- and long-term solutions to rectify the various challenges are being discussed, it’s important for LSPs, cargo owners, warehouse operators and other stakeholders in the supply chain to understand their insurance programs, contractual agreements and best practices to properly protect their businesses.
+In an article titled “Disruption, delays and demurrage: What’s covered?”, recently published in American Shipper, Roanoke discusses disruptions, delays and demurrage, and what’s covered.
+If […]

 ONE Apus via Twitter On November 30th, the cargo ship, ONE Apus, sailing from Yantian, China to Long Beach, CA, encountered severe weather.
 Swells exceeding 20 feet struck the vessel.
 An estimated 1816 containers were lost overboard, and containers remaining onboard received significant damage.
-Current estimates are that over $200 million worth of cargo was […]
+Current estimates are that over $200 million worth of cargo was lost or damaged.
+The ship is now berthed in the port of Kobe, Japan, where operations are underway to remove containers.
+One of the most pressing unknowns around this accident is whether or not the vessel owners will declare a General Average (GA).
+A General […]